-Joint fluid analysis.
 The most dependable way to diagnose pseudogout is through joint fluid analysis.
-A doctor will use a needle to extract a small amount of synovial joint fluid from the affected joint and send it to a lab to be examined under a polarized microscope.
-A well-trained expert can identify calcium pyrophosphate crystals by factors such as shape, color and how they react to light.
-If calcium pyrophosphate crystals are found in the fluid sample, then CPPD is confirmed and pseudogout is the likely cause of symptoms.
+A doctor will use a needle to extract a small amount of synovial fluid from the affected joint—a procedure called joint aspiration—and send it to a lab for analysis.

 It is important to note that a joint can contain calcium pyrophosphate crystals as well as other crystals, including gout-causing urate crystals.
 Likewise, calcium pyrophosphate crystals can be found along with evidence of infection (septic arthritis).
 One diagnosis does not necessarily rule out the other.

 While there are no blood or urine tests to confirm pseudogout, a doctor may order them to help rule out another potential diagnosis, such as gout.
 A doctor may also order blood and/or urine tests if they suspect a patient’s pseudogout may be due to an underlying medical condition, such as hemochromatosis.

 The calcium pyrophosphate crystals that cause pseudogout can calcify cartilage.
 The resulting calcifications, which doctors call chondrocalcinosis, show up on x-rays.
 X-rays can also show overall joint damage.

 It is possible to have chondrocalcinosis or joint damage without having pseudogout, so x-rays should not be the sole diagnostic tool used.